Dirac/Weyl-node-induced oscillating Casimir effect

-{\it Conclusion.}---In this work, we have studied the Casimir effect for Dirac/Weyl fermions in Dirac/Weyl semimetals.
+We have studied the Casimir effect for Dirac/Weyl fermions in Dirac/Weyl semimetals.
 Our main finding is a node-induced oscillation with a period (\ref{eq:period}) in the film thickness dependence of Casimir energy.
 This is induced by the existence of nodes across the Fermi level and is unknown in the Casimir effect in elementary particle physics.
 Such an oscillation can be controlled by an external magnetic field and realized in thin films of realistic materials, such as Cd$_3$As$_2$ and Na$_3$Bi.
-Our findings open new fields of engineering: Casimir electronics and Casimir spintronics utilizing DSMs and WSMs.
+Our findings provide helpful information for developing Casimir electronics and Casimir spintronics with DSMs and WSMs.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

 The authors thank Yasufumi Araki, Tsutomu Ishikawa, and Kouki Nakata for giving us valuable comments.
 This work was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI (Grants No. JP17K14277 and No. JP20K14476).